 This researcher role includes optical laboratory research and prototype development alongside reporting and preparing proposals.
 The researcher will be responsible for delivery of existing funded project activity in the area of quantum technologies.
 We are looking for a skilled individual to support and grow our photonics-based quantum information activities.
 This includes work on components and systems for quantum communication and information processing.
 In order to support this area, we are looking for an individual with one or some of following desirable skills:

 • Nonlinear optics for spontaneous parametric down conversion

 • Time-correlated single-photon counting and supporting instrumentation

-Skills in one of those areas would be desirable but candidates with transferrable skills from other application areas will be considered.
+Skills in one of the desirable areas would be ideal, however, candidates with transferrable skills from other application areas will be considered.
 Enthusiasm to engage on new research topics is important.
 Additional core skills would be beneficial:

 • Instrumentation control